danielhathaway/medusa/README.md

 It provides a simple browser-based interface for viewing scripts, running them, creating new scripts, editing existing scripts, deleting scripts, and viewing command output.

 Medusa is built with Flask and is designed to be useful on servers where you don't have a desktop environment or don't want to manage scripts exclusively from an SSH session.
+It is especially useful in prototyping and development environments.

 ## Features